×

 When we asked people what advice they would give someone preparing to move to Playa Potrero, they said:

 "Playa Potrero is a small, tranquil beach town located in the Guanacaste province of Costa Rica, known for its stunning beaches and relaxed lifestyle.
 The official language is Spanish, so it would be beneficial to learn some basic phrases before moving.
 The cost of living is relatively low compared to many Western countries, but it's higher than in other parts of Costa Rica.
 The local currency is the Costa Rican colón, but US dollars are widely accepted.
 The healthcare system in Costa Rica is highly rated, with both public and private options available.
 It's important to note that while Costa Rica has a tropical climate, Playa Potrero can get very hot, especially between November and April.
 The rainy season, from May to November, can bring heavy downpours, but usually only for a few hours in the afternoon.
 The town is safe, but like anywhere, it's important to take precautions against petty crime.
 Public transportation is limited, so many expats choose to buy or rent a car.
 The food in Playa Potrero is a mix of traditional Costa Rican cuisine and international options, with plenty of fresh seafood.
 The town has a tight-knit expat community, making it easier to settle in and make friends.
-Finally, it's important to respect the local culture and environment, as Costa Ricans are very proud of their country's natural beauty and biodiversity," commented one expat who made the move to Playa Potrero.
+Finally, it's important to respect the local culture and environment, as Costa Ricans are very proud of their country's natural beauty and biodiversity," explained one expat living in Playa Potrero, Costa Rica.

 How do I find a place to live in Playa Potrero?